 It works as a browser extension instead of a standalone desktop program and allows users to interact with dapps.

-The private keys are controlled by the user and it functions as a wallet because it also allows users to control their funds and crypto assets.
+The user controls the private keys, and it functions as a wallet because it also allows users to manage their funds and crypto-assets.

 MetaMask has become the preferred option for interacting with Ethereum dapps.